 Just pick up your journal anytime you have a moment to spend on it.
 I keep my journal supplies (listed down further) in a basket.
 Or bag if I am on the go.
 Or set a time to spend an hour and play it’s all up to you.
 When you commit to something it takes about 2-weeks and then it naturally fits into your lifestyle.
 Before long you won’t think about it it will come naturally to you how to squeeze in the time to make it happen.
 I do share more tips right in the post below on how to make time for journaling and art journals.

 How to Get More Creative Time In this post will help you sort out how to get your creative time when your busy and find time for journaling.
 I share a few of my pages, and some art supplies we tried out.

 Have you ever tried painting in your journals??
-On this post, we tried some new paint brushes for our journals.
+In this post, we tried some new paintbrushes for our journals.
 You can see what we liked about the set, and all the pages we made in this post (painting in journals).
 Both Sammie, and I created painted journal pages.
 We love hanging out on a hot summer day journaling and drinking iced tea.

 Are you looking for an easy way to journal morning pages?
 Grab a Free Printable Morning Page to color in, and journal on.
 Write down your thoughts, reasons you are grateful for a new day, or even use it to plan out your to-do list.

 Brush Pen Hand Lettering DIY you can learn and improve your writing for your journals or art journals.